-The emergence of LEDs and energy savers have made choosing replacement bulbs a lot more tricky than it used to be.
-Being a cutting-edge technology, LEDs are constantly and rapidly becoming more efficient.
-One manufacturer may release a 5 watt LED which replaces a 40 watt bulb - and then a few months later, a different manufacturer will introduce a 5 watt LED which replaces a 60 watt bulb!
-This has made the Watt fairly redundant as a measurement of how bright a light bulb will be.
+The emergence of LED light bulbs has made choosing replacement bulbs a lot more tricky than it used to be.
+Being a relatively new technology, LEDs are constantly and rapidly developing, becoming even more efficient and longer lasting.
+Among other changes, this has made the watt fairly redundant as a measurement of how bright a light bulb is.

-Watts don’t necessarily measure the brightness of a bulb, only the amount of electricity they use.
-With so many new bulbs giving out the same amount of light, but at a lower wattage, we need to compare bulbs by how much light they give out.
-From now on you will start seeing a ‘Lumen’ value listed on the side of light bulb boxes.
-Lumens are a measurement of how much light a bulb gives out in all directions.
+Watts don't necessarily measure the brightness of a bulb, only the amount of electricity they use.
+With so many new bulbs giving out the same amount of light, but with different wattages, we need to compare bulbs by how much light they give out.

 Lumens are a measurement of how much visible light a bulb gives out in all directions, and is now the predominant measure of a light bulb's brightness.

 Wattage is still important, as the lower the wattage, the less electricity a bulb uses, just as the higher the lumens, the brighter it is.
 To find the most efficient bulbs, look for those with the lowest wattages but the highest lumen counts.